ahmedwaqar/pyFTreetool/README.md

 pyFTreetool provides an `xml_parser` that can take fault tree diagram in an XML format, which is drawn using `draw.io`, and generates a python program that encodes FT model and outputs minimal cutsets.
 The choice of `draw.io` is mainly for its open source features available both in web and desktop version.
-However, not all the styles of fault tree diagrams should be parsed by `xml_parser`, there must be some rules lay down so that users can successuly generate python code for a given FT diagram.
-To learn this approach let us consider an exmaple FT shown in the figure below.
+However, not all the styles of fault tree diagrams should be parsed by `xml_parser`, there must be some rules lay down so that users can successfully generate python code for a given FT diagram.
+To learn this approach let us consider an example FT shown in the figure below.
 The details of each FT node and the resulting cutsets are described in [1].

 ![Composite Laminate Structure](/src/diagrams/examplediag.png)